Protestant missions in China: Impact on the United States

-The politically most influential returning missionary was Walter Judd (1898-1994) Who served 10 years is a medical missionary in Fujian 1925-1931 and 1934–1938.
+The politically most influential returning missionary was Walter Judd (1898–1994) who served 10 years as a medical missionary in Fujian 1925-1931 and 1934–1938.
 On his return to Minnesota, he became an articulate spokesman denouncing the Japanese aggression against China, explaining it in terms of Japan's scarcity of raw materials and markets, population pressure, and the disorder and civil war in China.
 According to biographer Yanli Gao: